DECODEproject/whitepaper/decode-glossary.md

 The DECODE OS is the base operating system running all software designed, developed and deployed for the DECODE project [@D4.4].
 The DECODE OS is a blend of Devuan OS, with DECODE specific packages included within it.

 #### DECODE Core
-The DECODE Core is a process that acts as a co-ordinator for different components of DECODE (Application Smart Rule engines, IOT Connector, Attribute Vault, Ledger Connector).Note: this may need refining as it's still under discussion.
+The DECODE Core is a process that acts as a co-ordinator for different components of DECODE (Application Smart Rule engines, IOT Connector, Attribute Vault, Ledger Connector).

 #### Distributed Ledger
 A consensus of replicated, shared, and synchronized digital data geographically spread across multiple sites, countries, or institutions.
 There is no central administrator or centralised data storage.